amhndu/ryuuk/README.md

 # Ryuuk

-Ryuuk is a lightweight HTML renderer written using C++ and SFML.
+Ryuuk is a prospective concurrent web-server written in C++.

+## Why

+Becuase why not ?

 ## Keikaku